In rare criticism, Barr says Trump’s tweets make his job 'impossible'

 Barr's comments came days after the department overruled federal prosecutors in Roger Stone's criminal case, a decision that resulted in all four prosecutors quitting the case.

-The prosecutors had on Monday recommended Stone get 7 to 9 years of prison time, a decision Trump lambasted on Twitter overnight.
+The prosecutors had on Monday recommended Stone get 7 to 9 years of prison time, a decision Trump lambasted on Twitter as "disgraceful" overnight.

+"This is a horrible and very unfair situation,” the president wrote in a follow-up post on Twitter.
+"Cannot allow this miscarriage of justice!"

 Barr told ABC he and his staff had decided to recommend a lower sentence before Trump tweeted because they thought the recommended sentence was too long — but the president's criticism put them in a tough spot.